wilsonmar/WebSockets/README.md

 chat windows, on-line gaming, inventory trackers, and other apps need "real-time" update to **all participants at the same time**.

+## <a name="Limitations"> Real Limitations</a>
+Before you get too excited,
+even though websockets use the same ports as HTTP and HTTPS do, websocket connections are not allowed through Amazon's ELB (Their load HTTP/TCP balancer).
+As of this writing, Amazon's ELB proxy does not allow the PATCH HTTP method in the WebSocket standard.

+Websockets upgrade from HTTP because it was believed that servers would serve both websocket connections as well as HTTP ones.

 ## <a name="ModernBrowsers"> Internet Browsers for Real-Time</a>